-Well, that’s what the show’s creator Kenya Barris also wants to know, and for good reason too.
+Well, that’s what Black-ish‘s creator Kenya Barris also wants to know, and for good reason too.
 After countless panels, Kenya is sick and tired of only talking about the show’s “diversity,” when there are so many other great factors that contribute to Black-ish.

-At the recent panel at the Television Critics Association, Kenya explained,
+At the panel at the Television Critics Association, Kenya explained,

 “I will be so happy when diversity is not a word.
 I have the best job in the world and I am constantly having to talk about diversity.
 I have the best actors.
 It’s ridiculous.”